-All undergraduate and graduate students with a 3.0 Cumulative GPA and graduating December 2022 or later, are eligible to apply.
+All undergraduate and graduate students with a 3.0 cumulative GPA graduating in December 2022 or later are eligible to apply.

-Panthers on Wall St. specifically seeks freshman, sophomores, juniors, seniors, master’s students in the following areas of study:
+Panthers on Wall Street specifically seeks freshman, sophomores, juniors, seniors, and master’s students in the following areas of study:

 • actuarial science